Better Me

 Why You Need Potassium and Where to Find It

-Potassium is often overshadowed by more famous minerals, like calcium and iron, but it’s just as important for your overall health.
+Potassium is a mineral that is often overshadowed by more famous minerals, like calcium and iron, but it’s just as important for your overall health.

 Your body needs potassium for almost everything it does, from your nerves to your muscles.
 It’s found naturally in many foods and drinks, but are you getting enough of it?